Sunbird: Pollination

 As nectar is a primary food source for sunbirds, they are important pollinators in African ecosystems.
 Sunbird-pollinated flowers are typically long, tubular, and red-to-orange in colour, showing convergent evolution with many hummingbird-pollinated flowers in the Americas.
 A key difference is that sunbirds cannot hover, so sunbird-pollinated flowers and inflorescences are typically sturdier than hummingbird-pollinated flowers, with an appropriate landing spot from which the bird can feed.
-Sunbirds are critical pollinators for many iconic African plants, including proteas, aloes, Erica, Erythrina coral trees, and bird-of-paradise flowers.
-Specialization on sunbirds vs other pollinators is thought to have contributed to plant speciation, including the exceptionally high flora diversity in southern Africa.
+Sunbirds are critical pollinators for many iconic African plants, including proteas, aloes, Erica, Erythrina coral trees, and Strelitzia flowers.
+Specialization on sunbirds vs other pollinators is thought to have contributed to plant speciation, including the exceptionally high floral diversity in southern Africa.

 Relationship with humans

-Overall the family has fared better than many others, with only seven species considered to be threatened with extinction.
-Most species are fairly resistant to changes in habitat, and while attractive the family is not sought after by the cagebird trade, as they have what is considered an unpleasant song and are tricky to keep alive.
+Seven species are considered to be threatened with extinction.
+Most species are fairly resistant to changes in habitat, and the family is not sought after by the cagebird trade as they have what is considered an unpleasant song and are tricky to keep alive.
 Sunbirds are considered attractive birds and readily enter gardens where flowering plants are planted to attract them.
 There are a few negative interactions, for example the scarlet-chested sunbird is considered a pest in cocoa plantations as it spreads parasitic mistletoes.

 List of genera

-The family contains 146 species divided into 16 genera: For more detail, see list of sunbird species.
+The family contains 152 species divided into 16 genera: For more detail, see list of sunbird species.